 Szimply is a tiny breakfast-all-day restaurant in the cobble-stoned courtyard of a historic downtown building.
 Partly thanks to a New York Times article that also featured Szimply (Budapest is #50), it's next to impossible to find an open table at this closet-sized breakfast nook.
 The short menu is a collection of on-trend international breakfast staples, most of which are pricey and expertly prepared.
 Naturally, there's avocado toast (€12), strewn with chickpeas, beets, pickled onions, and ruccola.
 The menu changes seasonally but it's usually heavy on vegan and gluten-free options.
 In the name of good health, Szimply doesn't serve alcohol.

-The crowd, as you may have already guessed, is chic and international.
-If you order coffee, it will arrive from Kontakt, a specialty coffee shop next door to Szimply and run by the same owners (with a strict "no americano" and "no sugar" policy).
+The crowd, as you may have already guessed, consists of chic Millennial tourists.
+If you order coffee, it will arrive from Kontakt, a specialty coffee shop next door and run by the same owners (with a strict "no americano" and "no sugar" policy).

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.